-- 1. Turn the rear wheel until the fill plug may be reached through a disc brake opening. - 2.
-Using a long 8 mm Allen key remove the fill plug. - 4.
-Check oil level.
+- Turn the rear wheel until the fill plug may be reached through a disc brake opening. - disc brake opening.

+2. Using a long 8 mm Allen key remove the fill plug.

+4. Check oil level.
+The oil should be - Check oil level.
 The oil should be level with the bottom of the oil level hole.